Bicycle Touring Tips

 Avoid having any seams in your clothes between your bum and the bike seat (again, avoid friction)

 You get what you pay for when purchasing bike shorts

 Keeping Your Bum Happy on a Bike Seat

 Be proactive on tour!
 Once you feel pain, find something to change.

-Waiting can leave painful consequences for the entire tour!
+Waiting can lead to painful consequences for the entire tour!

 Additional External Resources

 Please let us know if any of the links provided are not working

 Packing for Your Bike Tour

 Packing for Your Bike Tour in the Alps